 Why GCSCORED exists

-“As air is to life so are social-emotional skills to relationships.”
-Dr. Yvonne Murray-Larrier, 2017.
+“As air is to life, so are social-emotional competencies to relationships, they are like the air we breathe” Dr. Yvonne Murray-Larrier, 2017.

 Every moment of every day, we are engaging in relationships with ourselves and with others.
 Just as we need air to breathe so we can live, similarly we need social-emotional skills so we can establish and maintain relationships.